-While potassium is relatively correlated with the BLM output, it is not as mechanistically significant as pH, DOC, or hardness, based on sensitivity analyses of the copper BLM.15 In their development of a copper BLM specific to the cladoceran Daphnia magna, De Schamphelaere and Janssen (2002) evaluated the influence of calcium, magnesium, sodium, potassium, and pH and found that potassium was the only parameter considered that did not affect toxicity.
+While potassium is relatively correlated with the BLM output, sensitivity analyses of the copper BLM established that it is not as mechanistically significant as pH, DOC, or hardness.
+15 In their development of a copper BLM specific to the cladoceran Daphnia magna, De Schamphelaere and Janssen (2002) evaluated the influence of calcium, magnesium, sodium, potassium, and pH and found that potassium was the only parameter considered that did not affect toxicity.
 Brix et al. (2017) found that MLR models using only pH, DOC, and hardness (without other parameters) predicted copper toxicity values with a level of accuracy comparable to that of the copper BLM.
-From a statistical standpoint, it is beneficial to develop parsimonious models rather than to include many intercorrelated variables, which can result in "overfitting."16 Therefore, the importance of potassium for modeling BLM output was viewed skeptically when developing MLRs.
+From a statistical standpoint, parsimonious models are preferable to those including many intercorrelated variables, which can result in "overfitting."
+16 Therefore, the importance of potassium for modeling BLM output was viewed skeptically when developing MLRs.